 Even if resolved in our favor, intellectual property litigation or other legal proceedings relating to our, our licensors' or other third parties' intellectual property claims may cause us to incur significant expenses and could distract our personnel from their normal responsibilities.
 Patent litigation and other proceedings may also absorb significant management time.
 If not resolved in our favor, litigation may require us to pay any portion of our opponents' legal fees.
 Such litigation or proceedings could substantially increase our operating losses and reduce the resources available for development activities or any future sales, marketing, or distribution activities.
 We may not have sufficient financial or other resources to conduct such litigation or proceedings adequately.
 Our competitors or other third parties may be able to sustain the cost of such litigation and proceedings more effectively than we can because of their substantially greater resources.
-Uncertainties resulting from our participation in patent litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.
+Uncertainties resulting from our participation in patent litigation or other proceedings could have a material adverse effect on our ability to compete in the marketplace.
+Furthermore, because of the substantial amount of discovery required in certain jurisdictions in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.
 There could also be public announcements of the results of hearings, motions or other interim proceedings or developments.
 If securities analysts or investors perceive these results to be negative, the perceived value of our current or future products or intellectual property could be diminished.
 Accordingly, the market price of our Class A common stock may decline.
 Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could have a material adverse effect on our business, financial condition, results of operations, and prospects.